ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   - add new `keys` field to spec
 - Multitenancy considerations
   - Need a separate keys map for namespaced and global certificate store keys
-#### Renaming CertificateStore to KeyStore
+#### Renaming CertificateStore to KeyManagementSystem
-- Is the existing name confusing enough to warrant changing to KeyStore?
+- Is the existing name confusing enough to warrant changing to KeyManagementSystem?
 - How would we support CRD name change?
-  - Introduce new KeyStore CRD resource and then deprecate certificate store?
+  - Introduce new `KeyManagementSystem` CRD resource and then deprecate `CertificateStore`

 ### Option 2: Introduce new CRD `KeyStore` separate from `CertificateStore`